ginsengstacy/GlyphRasterizer/README.md

   - **Single character**: `"A"`
   - **Multiple characters**: `"ABC123"`

-> **Note:** If multiple glyphs are entered, each one is rendered as a separate image file.
-Any valid Unicode sequence can be used as a glyph.
+> **Note:** Each character in a multi-character string is rendered as a separate image file.
+Any valid Unicode character can be used as a glyph.

 **Color**
 - Can be specified using a named color (e.g., `Red`) or a hexadecimal code (e.g., `#FF0000`).